ffmmjj/jupyter-move-imports-to-top/README.md

 This extension finds imports scattered throughout the notebook and moves them to the topmost cell (or creates a topmost cell containg only imports if it doesn't exist yet).

 ## Installation
-First, make sure that you have the [jupyter_nbcontrib_extensions](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html) add-ons installed.
+First, make sure that you have the [jupyter_nbcontrib_extensions](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html) add-on installed.

 Then do
 ```